jeffisadams/human-nothuman/README.md

 [Rubin Vase](https://en.wikipedia.org/wiki/Rubin_vase)

-# Human Not Human - Neural Networks for Mortals
+# Human Not Human - Binary Classification for Mortals
-For specificity, we are building a binary classification Neural Net from a dataset of annotated images in a csv to determine if a human is present in the image.

 ## The data
 As it happens, I recently installed a fixed position camera to a Raspberry Pi over my porch.
 I wrote some code to text me when a motion event triggers.
 And then came a text every 20 minutes with a picture of a cat on it.
 Seriously, my neighborhood is overrun with cats!
 Understanding the data usage and structure is critical to understanding how to answer problems with ML.
 The information available on machine learning often doesn't answer the question of the effort that must go into processing the input data to get to solving a problem.
 In my own learning path, I have constantly felt I am starting from less than zero because getting to the point of writing the model is so time intensive.
 The global solution to the complexities of data curation within Data Science at large is to be very prescriptive in model input structures.
 This is an appropriate solution, however, it hides the unfortunate fact about data science.
 The majority of data science is being a digital librarian and plumber.